PiotrGryko/SipVideoClient/README.md

 # SipVideoClient
 SIP calls video client

-Sip video client based on CSipSimple and CSipSimpleVideoPlugin.
+Sip video client based on CSipSimple.
+Video codecs are embedded into the app

 Tested with CSipSimple + CSipSimpleVideoPlugin running on another android device in local network.